-Whering and PutTogether are the two most editorially designed closet apps in 2026 and they are not competing for the same user.
+Whering and PutTogether are two of the most editorially designed closet apps in 2026, and they are not competing for the same reader.
 Whering (London, 2019) is the sustainability dashboard.
-PutTogether (Los Angeles, 2026) is the visual-identity app.
-The head-to-head is interesting because the two apps are good at almost-opposite things, which means the choice is less about which is "better" and more about which problem the user is paying to solve.
+PutTogether (Los Angeles, 2026) is the watercolor-avatar app.
+The head-to-head is interesting because the two are good at almost-opposite things — which means the choice is less about which is "better" and more about which problem the reader is trying to solve.

 The two apps at a glance